-Next, we provide an empirical training convergence analysis, which shows that \texttt{MultiTok} not only performs as good as the BERT standard in terms of the accuracy and AUC, but also results in a faster training process for the downstream models.
-According to Fig.~\ref{training}, using \texttt{MultiTok} tokens results in a comparable accuracy almost $2.5x$ faster than when using BERT tokens.
-Specifically, at epoch 12 in Fig.~\ref{training}, the loss of the \texttt{MultiTok} experiments have almost achieved their stable minimum value, being at least 0.3 lower than the training loss for the baselines at the same epoch.
-In addition, as shown in Fig.~\ref{fig:compression}, the average training time (as defined in Definition ~\ref{def:training-time}) for \texttt{MultiTok} is around 12-13 epochs, which is significantly lower than the other counterparts.
+According to Fig.~\ref{training}, using these post-processed \texttt{MultiTok} tokens can result in a comparable accuracy up to $2.5x$ faster than when using BERT or GPT tokens.
+Most impressively, at epoch 8 in Fig.~\ref{training}, the loss of this stand-alone post-processed \texttt{MultiTok} experiment has almost achieved its stable minimum value, being at least 0.4 lower than the training loss for the baselines at the same epoch.
+In addition, as shown in Fig.~\ref{fig:compression}, the average training time for \texttt{MultiTok} based experiments is 8-12 epochs, which is significantly lower than the other counterpart tokenizers.
 Significantly, \texttt{MultiTok} has the lowest compression ratio out of the selected experiments, where the \texttt{MultiTok} tokens not only compressed the inputted training data by a factor of around $3$, but also helped the model learn the training data almost $2.5x$ faster.
-This confirms that with \texttt{MultiTok} tokenization, the model is able to learn the training data faster and more efficiently as opposed to the baseline tokenization schemes.
+This confirms that with \texttt{MultiTok} tokenization, the model is able to learn the training data and existing tokens faster and more efficiently as opposed to the baseline tokenization schemes.